RaspArch Build 160312 :: Run Arch Linux on your Raspberry Pi 3 or Pi 2

 Why shall I use RaspEX?

 Eight Operating Systems are recommended by Raspberrypi.org.
-Among them Noobs, Raspbian (Debian Wheezy) and Snappy Ubuntu Core.
+Among them Noobs, Raspbian (Debian Jessie) and Snappy Ubuntu Core.
 RaspEX is faster (“fast as lightning”), more useful and more fun to use.
 (In my opinion).
-One member on this site thought that running RaspEX was like running Raspberry on “steroids“.
+One member on this site thought that running RaspEX (for Raspberry Pi 2) was like running Raspberry on “steroids“.
+RaspEX Build 160307 is (of course) even faster, especially if you run the system on a Raspberry Pi 3 computer.

 READ MORE…